shayaantx/botdarr/README.md

    - Although this functionality is not complete yet, as movies with similar titles will conflict and not show you downloads.
    - I also need to somehow add functionality to let you force specific downloads as well.

-2. movie title add
+2. /movie title add
    - This command will specifically try to add a movie based on title alone.
 Sometimes there are movies that have same titles or very similar titles
    - When the title cannot be added by title alone, multiple movies will be returned.
 Embedded in the results is a command to add the movie with an id
    - The command will look something "movie add John Wick: Chapter 4 603692".
 This command uses the movie title plus the TMDBID to add the movie

-3. movie profiles
+3. /movie profiles
    - and this profile is used when identifying downloads.
    - This command shows you all the profiles available in radarr, it does NOT tell you which is the default profile.
 The default profile is configured by the bot admin
    - and this profile is used when identifying downloads.

-4. movie find new
+4. /movie find new
    - This command uses radarr search api to identify new films.
    - Embedded in the results are commands to add the films directly, like "movie add Ad Astra 570820"

-5. movie find existing
+5. /movie find existing
    - This command finds any existing films and gives you information about them.
    - It will tell you if the movie has been downloaded and if the radarr has the file.